 In 1933, two American physicists invented a graph, which later became known by their last names — “The Fletcher–Munson curves”.

-In this graph, the loudness level is positioned vertically (relatively to the human perception threshold), horizontal — the frequency range.
-Reference frequency, at which we perceive loudness as it is, it’s at 1000 Hertz.
+In this graph, the loudness level is positioned vertically (relative to the human perception threshold), horizontally — the frequency range.
+The reference frequency, at which we perceive loudness as it is, it’s at 1000 Hertz.

 That’s important to understand at least for two reasons: